aleen42/PersonalWiki/qa/double_boot_system.md

 The installation need a copy of the Ubuntu desktop ISO image. **Be sure to choose a 64-bit version**, which can boot up in both BIOS and EFI modes.

 ### Write to a empty USB Driver

+Find out a USB which has at least 2GB size to store the image, and then firstly convert a ISO image into the apple specific one `.dmg` by using the following command: